2retooz270703/Liber-Primus-27x27-Map-3-Rune-Nodes-Totient-Decryption/README.md

 ↓
 21 plaintext runes = 3 × 7
 ↓
-0-based GP sum of all 21 runes = 233
+Sum of the 0-based Gematria Primus indices of all 21 plaintext runes = 233
 ↓
-COLD GP sum = 51
+COLD: sum of the 0-based GP indices = 51
 ↓
 233 is the 51st prime